PoornaHegde20/MovieNator/README.md

 # MovieNator: A Movie-Recommender
-A web-application for user-item Movie Recommendation Engine using Collaborative Filtering By matrix factorizations algorithm.
+A web-application for user-item Movie Recommendation Engine using Collaborative Filtering by the matrix factorizations algorithm.
-The recommendation based on the underlying idea that is if two persons have both liked certain common movies, then we can recommend a movie to the user that they haven't watched but the other user liked.
+The recommendation is based on the underlying idea that is if two persons have both liked certain common movies, then we can recommend a movie to the user that they haven't watched but the other user liked.
+  The model basically stores the ratings of the users in a matrix for every movie.
+Now for every recommendation, the model tries to search for a similar user in the database, who had given similar ratings as out current user.
+After this, any movies rated well by the newly found user is recommended to the current user.

 ### Technologies Used